ubuntuperonista/piper-warrior/README.md

 An alternative livery with weathering textures, and a new panel texture for the Flightgear open flight simulator's "PA28" Warrior.
 Original plane from ![Inmersive Aircraft Group](https://github.com/ranguli/PA28).

+I recreated the original PA28-161 with somewhat improved texture details.
+2D textures has been added to represent passenger and baggage doors, carpets, panel trimming, using reference photographs of authentic Third Party detailing and replacement parts.
+Exterior riveted skin and paneling has been included.
+Panels and period correct Piper logo yoke are included for added realism to the 3D cockpit.

 ## Screenshots

 New detailed liveries for Flightgear Piper Pa-28-181 Warrior II /D-ETIK and N2438Y)